-Sunday morning, arising early at the Sainte Clare Hotel where I always stayed when visiting San Jose, I was tempted to drive by our former house and Edward's apartment before visiting Mom but instead drove to Alviso, again seeking its mystical connection which evaded me.
+Sunday morning, arising early at the Sainte Clare Hotel where I always stayed when visiting San Jose, I was tempted to drive by our former house and Edward's apartment before visiting Mom.
+Instead, I drove to Alviso, to seek again its mystical connection with Dad which evaded me.

-Even Alviso, however, had changed and while Val's was still there, it was operated by a niece of the deceased elderly woman who fussed over Gary and me.
-The salt ponds were converted to a national park of some sort with crowds instead of the soothing loneliness they once provided.
-The estuaries were filled with kayakers and throngs toured the railroad tracks and levees reading park explanation signs.
+Even Alviso, however, had changed in Silicon Valley’s metamorphous.
+Val's was still there but was operated by a niece of the deceased elderly woman who fussed over Gary and me.
+The salt ponds were converted to a national park with swarming crowds instead of the soothing loneliness they once provided.
+The estuaries were filled with kayakers.
+Throngs trekked the railroad tracks and levees and read park historical, cultural and environmental explanation signs.
 None matched Gary’s narrative as related to me.
 His, perhaps less accurate, was the better.

-Lane's, more decrepit, still stood.
-My only reflection was of the passing train kiss.
+Laine's, more decrepit, still stood.
+I parked the car, walked to it, leaned against its wood wall and reminisced of a passing train kiss.
 I didn't trek the rail line with others to the drawbridge.
-With nothing left to connect with.
-I quickly left to visit Mom, noticing the Agnew State Mental hospital complex was now occupied by Sun Micro-systems as I passed Agnew.
+With nothing else to connect with, I left to visit Mom.
+Lafayette Street had morphed into a highway.
+I noticed Agnew State Mental Hospital complex was now occupied by Sun Microsystems.

-Where are the nuts now?
-They're our street homeless, of course.
-The cuckoo’s nest hatchlings are downtown, begging at the crosswalk.
+Where are they now?
+They're our street homeless.
+The cuckoo’s nest hatchlings are camping in downtown, begging at the crosswalks.

-Like Dad’s and Mom’s past, mine’s also was gone, as if Edward never lived here.
-The Valley’s rapid change from what I knew to what is new, has left me homeless too.
+Like Dad’s and Mom’s past, mine’s also was gone.
+It’s as if the farmhouse I was born in never existed.
+The Valley’s change had left me homeless too.

 As I drove, I weighed my mother in law’s revelation and decided it best was kept as an ultra-secret.
-It renewed my curiosity about my parents, however, and I decided to ask Mom how she met Dad.
+It, however, renewed my curiosity about my parents.
+I decided to ask Mom how she met Dad.

-I took Mom to brunch in the little downtown of Willow Glen which had revitalized into an upscale, quaint shopping street.
-Afterward, we drove to our old Tropicana Village neighborhood, past the old house and stopped at the church of my wedding.
-There we discovered it offered mass in Tagalong, Spanish and Vietnamese.
+I took Mom to brunch in the little downtown of Willow Glen which had revitalized into an upscale boutique shop and trendy restaurant street.
+Afterward, we drove to our old Tropicana Village neighborhood.
+Our house and street looked so much smaller than remembered but were less tawdry than when we lived there.
+We stopped at the church of my wedding.
+The sign in front announced times of mass in Tagalong, Spanish and Vietnamese.
+Mom chuckled.
+I responded.

-Crossed my mind.
-Next, we went to Dad's grave at Santa Clara Mission Cemetery with flowers for Dad's headstone proclaiming, "No Sad Songs".
+Next, we went to Dad's grave at Santa Clara Mission Cemetery with flowers for his headstone that proclaimed, "No Sad Songs."

-Back at her house, we ate take out Thai food, then sipped wine in her small back yard.
-I enjoyed the California sun and let it dry out my Pacific Northwest dampness.
+Back at her house, we ate take out Thai food and sipped wine in her small back yard.
+I enjoyed the late afternoon California sun and let it dry out my Pacific Northwest dampness.
 The wine warmed me too.

 Mom rarely drank.
 A little wine turned her complexion red and her tongue loose.
 She gained color as we drank.
-At rosy pink, we talked, talked as daughter and mother, as confidants, as equals.
+At rosy pink, we talked, talked as daughter and mother confidants, as adult equals.
 Other than housekeeper gossip from long ago it was the first time we talked beyond chit chat.
-To resolve past puzzles and get to how she came from Hawaii to California and met Dad, I set her up with a flattery compliment.
+To get to how she came from Hawaii to California and met Dad, I set her up with flattery.

 "Mom, I admire you, I want you to know.
 I always did but as I grow older, I admire you more.
 I appreciate everything you did for me."

-"No, it I, admire you.
+"No, it, I, admire you.
 You help me.
 I must thank you.
-Even little, you help."
+Even when you were little, you help."